Saving Leeds' oldest building from the brink of disrepair.

-After more than 20 years, the First White Cloth Hall has a new future, and this historically significant building has been removed from Historic England’s ‘Heritage at Risk Register’.
+After more than 20 years, First White Cloth Hall has a new future, and this historically significant building has been removed from Historic England’s ‘Heritage at Risk Register’.

 The report then fed into the Options Appraisal and identified issues and opportunities facing the site.
-It was used to optimise the potential of the First White Cloth Hall as a significant building within Leeds’ cultural landscape, and helped guide the development.
+It was used to optimise the potential of First White Cloth Hall as a significant building within Leeds’ cultural landscape, and helped guide the development.

 The process of unlocking the history of the building and then developing a design for a new use was a complex yet fascinating challenge.